w3c/PWETF/ReferencesAndResources.md

 * [Anti-Racism for Beginners](http://www.antiracismforbeginners.com) - A guide for addressing systemic racism and beliefs, includes other resources and a list of recommended reads
 * [HBR Inclusive Meetings](https://hbr.org/2019/09/to-build-an-inclusive-culture-start-with-inclusive-meetings) - tips for running inclusive meetings
 * [On Being Black in Computing](https://medium.com/@quincykbrown/on-being-black-in-computing-during-these-days-54e049d56987) - information about being Black during spring 2020 in US, links to reading materials and actions to take
+* [Some Essential Reading on Race and Technology](https://venturebeat.com/2020/06/02/some-essential-reading-and-research-on-race-and-technology/) - compliation of readings about bias and racism in tech in VentureBeat